Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-Both clues are specific and distinct, pointing to the correct answer without using the title words.
-Good angles.
+Both samples are specific to the correct answer.
+They avoid the answer words.
+They highlight key aspects like magic, special schools, and a trio of friends.
+Could be slightly more distinct but are effective.

 ✅ Strengths:
 - Generally specific and relate to correct answer